 Students choose three courses from any Ethnic Studies Department courses, including the following:

 There are cross-listed courses in several other departments, including history, political science and sociology.
 Any cross-listed course is acceptable.
 You must register for it under an ETST number.
 See the courses page of this site for a complete listing of department offerings and cross-listed courses.

 A minimum grade of B- must be earned in each of the four courses completed as part of the certificate.
 All credits for the certificate must be earned at the Downtown Campus.

 Students who have completed the required coursework can then complete an application for the certificate.
-Once an academic advisor reviews the student's transcripts, the certificate will be processed and mailed.
-Additionally, an entry will be made on the student's official transcript acknowledging the award of the certificate.
+Once an academic advisor reviews the student's transcripts, the certificate will be processed and mailed or scheduled for pick up.